ajithshettyy/guess-the-switch/README.md

 It's Simple game using PHP, Jquery, HTMl and CSS.
 The game is all about guessing the right switch

 # Game has total 6 levels
-# In every level you will have 3 attempts to guess
+# In every level you will get 3 attempts to guess
-# Points will be assigned based on the attempts you took to guess
+# Points will be assigned based on the number of attempts you took to guess